GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 The values that must be set include:

 * `organizationId` - Your Genesys Cloud organization id.
-* `awsRegion` - The AWS region (e.g us-east-1, us-west-2) that you are going to deploy the target Lambda to.
+* `awsRegion` - The AWS region (e.g us-east-1, us-west-2) that you are going to deploy the target AWS lambda to.
 * `environment` - This is a free-form field that is combined with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
-For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS Lambda, IAM roles, Genesys Cloud Integration and Data Actions will all begin with `dev-dude-order-status`.
+For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS lambda, IAM roles, Genesys Cloud Integration and Data Actions will all begin with `dev-dude-order-status`.
 * `prefix`- This a free-form field that will be combined with the environment value to define the name of various AWS and Genesys Cloud artifacts.

 The following is an example of the `dev.auto.tfvars` used by the author of this blueprint.